Intel VP: AI-aided defect detection is a killer app for industrial IoT

 Another major area benefiting industrial IoT, McCarson explained, is the availability of open source software that helps companies without deep AI experience develop performant computer vision solutions.
 Intel’s distribution of the free convolutional neural network toolkit OpenVINO, for instance, includes ready-to-go visual inference models that have already been adapted to various use cases, providing initially 80-90% effective computer vision solutions that companies can tweak to reach 96-97% performance.

-McCarson suggested open source is part of an industry trend away from proprietary, walled garden devices like Blackberries toward platforms with foundations that support future innovations.
+McCarson suggested open source is part of an industry trend away from proprietary, walled garden devices like BlackBerries toward platforms with foundations that support future innovations.
 Perhaps unsurprisingly, given the flexible rather than purpose-limited nature of Intel’s edge AI solutions, the company wants customers to think about future-proofing — buying the flexibility to adapt to upcoming AI needs — instead of just getting something good enough for today’s applications.

 When Marshall asked about the computer vision market opportunity, McCarson described it as “pretty astounding.”
 Within the consumer products manufacturing industry, the industrial automation segment alone is annually a half-trillion-dollar business globally, and is already proving open to adopting AI and computer vision to efficiently solve manufacturing problems that were nearly insurmountable just years ago.
 Over the next 2-5 years, McCarson expects a “very massive shift” toward both traditional time series data analytics and modern computer vision to detect defects, track inventory, and improve machine uptime, with edge-based computer vision and data analytics growing in tandem.